-The submittal must include the following items:
+The subsequent submittal must include the following items:

 - 1. Submit a copy of this letter. - 2.
-SUBMIT APPLICATIONS FOR A GENERAL PLAN AMENDMENT, REZONE, MAJOR USE PERMIT AND CERTIFICATE OF COMPLIANCE(S).
-Please contact the zoning counter at 858-694-2262 to verify your submittal requirements and schedule an appointment for the submittal of your application(s).
-Please make the appointment as soon as possible, as the wait time for appointments fluctuates. - 3.
 SUBMIT A SEPARATE LETTER ADDRESSING EACH ITEM IN THE ATTACHED PROJECT ISSUE CHECKLIST (Attachment A), BY REFERENCE NUMBER.
-This letter is required to detail how every unresolved item has been addressed in the resubmittal package. - 4.
+This letter is required to detail how every unresolved item has been addressed in the resubmittal package. - 3.
 In addition to the applications noted in #2 above, the following information and/or document(s) with the requested number of copies shall be provided.